gridcoin-community/Gridcoin-World-Site/wiki/faq.md

 ---
 ### How could I participate in testnet?

-Read the how to help section on the [testnet wiki page](testnet "wikilink")
+Read the how to help section on the [testnet wiki page](https://gridcoin.us/wiki/testnet.html)

 ---
 # Troubleshooting

+---

+## General

 ---
 ### Some of my coins have disappeared.